47degrees/fp-with-arrow-videos/Functor.md

 }
 ```

 - Functor is __parametric over a type constructor `F`__.
-This allows us to build abstract functions over the behaviors that Functor defines and forgetting about the concrete types that F may refer to.
+This allows us to build abstract functions over the behaviors that Functor defines and forget about the concrete types that F may refer to.

 - We call this __ad-hoc polymorphism__, the ability to write polymorphic programs that can be defined in generic terms.